vmartinlupion98/superheroes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.3.

+To run the frontend please, run the command 'npm install', then you can run it with 'ng serve -o' command.

+NOTE: You have to import the database and run the server previously.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.